ignite/modules/README.md

 ignite chain serve
 ```

-You can interact with the modules with the native chain CLI: `testappd`
+You can interact with the modules with the native chain CLI `testappd`:

 ```
 testappd q mint params